cetceeve/Simple-End-to-End-GitOps-with-Werf/Simple-End-to-End-GitOps-with-Werf/automation/text.md

-We could not really cover the usage of werf as part of a ci/cd pipeline much.
+We could not really cover the usage of werf as part of a CI/CD pipeline much.
-In an actual deployment you would run werf from a ci tool like github actions.
+In an actual deployment you would run werf from a CI tool.
-It integrates with [differnet ci tools](https://werf.io/documentation/v1.2/usage/integration_with_ci_cd_systems.html).
+Werf integrates with [differnet CI tools](https://werf.io/documentation/v1.2/usage/integration_with_ci_cd_systems.html) like *github actions*.
 Instead of deploying into the local cluster you would deploy to a cluster running in the cloud.

 # Commit hook